ionic-team/ionic-docs/src/pages/appflow/package/cli.md

 ### Link the app

 Your app must be linked to the remote app on Appflow.
-If the app is not linked yet, just run
+If the app is not linked yet, run:

 ```bash
 $ ionic link <app id>